Undergraduate Course Descriptions

 Conventions, Debates, and Campaigns

-• Fall 2024
+- Fall 2024

 Offered every four years to coincide with the U.S. presidential election cycle, this course focuses broadly on the Democratic and Republican national conventions and the post-conventions campaign lasting until election day.
-Seminar members will attend either one or both conventions in order to make a close study of the convention process as well as the role of the convention in launching the two major party nominees.
+Seminar members will travel to one of the two conventions where they will attend a variety of events and gain an in-person understanding of the convention process and the evolving role of conventions in relation to party nominee selection.
 Students will explore how political appeals are fashioned and presented; how campaign themes develop; how efforts are split between persuading the electorate versus mobilizing the party faithful; the role of political parties, non-governmental organizations (NGOs), and political action committees (PACs); how the campaigns forecast governance and serve American democracy.
 Students will produce comprehensive group reports on the conventions, debates, or major aspects of the unfolding campaigns.

 Digital information and communication technologies are intertwined with our everyday lives, from banking, to working, and dating.
 They’re also increasingly crucial parts of our most powerful institutions, from policing, to the welfare state, and education.
 This course examines the ways that these technologies combine with traditional axes of inequality like race, gender, and class in ways that may deepen social inequality.
 We’ll consider major approaches to understanding digital inequalities and apply them to case studies of both problems and solutions.
 Students will learn to critically analyze policies and programs from a variety of perspectives, and to evaluate the promise of digital technologies against their potential perils.